kmy01/postr/docs/production_readme.md

 ### Single-Page App

-FresherNote is truly a single-page; all content is delivered on one static page.
+Postr is truly a single-page; all content is delivered on one static page.
 The root page listens to a `SessionStore` and renders content based on a call to `SessionStore.currentUser()`.
 Sensitive information is kept out of the frontend of the app by making an API call to `SessionsController#get_user`.

 ```ruby
 class Api::SessionsController < ApplicationController